pelican-plugins/more-categories/README.md

 The `example` directory contains a minimal Pelican web site that can be used for testing.

+## Installation

+This plugin can be installed via:

+    python -m pip install pelican-more-categories

+As long as you have not explicitly added a `PLUGINS` setting to your Pelican settings file, then the newly-installed plugin should be automatically detected and enabled.
+Otherwise, you must add `more-categories` to your existing `PLUGINS` list.
+For more information, please see the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.

 ## Multiple Categories

 To indicate that an article belongs to multiple categories, use a